-Since then his performances on the London stage have included Gentle Jack, The Italian Girl, Abelard and Heloise, The Homecoming, Beecham, Master Class, When we are Married, The Sneeze, It's Ralph, Twelve Angry Men and The Birthday Party, The Old Country and The Collection.
-Most recently he starred in A Number at the Menier Chocolate Factory, which subsequently transferred to South Africa.
+His performances on the London stage have included Gentle Jack, The Italian Girl, Abelard and Heloise, The Homecoming, Beecham, Master Class, When we are Married, The Sneeze, It’s Ralph, Twelve Angry Men and The Birthday Party, The Old Country and The Collection.
+He starred in A Number at the Menier Chocolate Factory which subsequently transferred to South Africa.

-Television includes Edward VII, Churchill and the Generals, Brass, The Monocled Mutineer, The Good Doctor Bodkin Adams, What the Butler Saw, The Contractor, Blore, M.P., Beecham, Framed, Eleven Men Against Eleven, Murder in Mind, Bedtime, Bleak House, A Room with a View, Going Postal, Lewis, Exile, Titanic, Coronation Street and Last Tango in Halifax (series 2).
+Television includes: EastEnders, Broken Biscuits, Edward VII, Churchill and the Generals, Brass, The Monocled Mutineer, The Good Doctor Bodkin Adams, What the Butler Saw, The Contractor, Blore, M.P., Beecham, Framed, Eleven Men Against Eleven, Murder in Mind, Bedtime, Bleak House, A Room with a View, Going Postal, Lewis, Exile, Titanic, Coronation Street and Last Tango in Halifax (Series 2).

-Recent films: Ever After, Joan of Arc, Villa des Roses, Iris, The Fourth Angel, Beyond Borders and Endgame.
+Recent films: We The Kings, Going Postal, Ever After, Joan of Arc, Villa des Roses, Iris, The Fourth Angel, Beyond Borders and Endgame.

 Work as Director has included HMS Pinafore for Carl Rosa Opera.

-He has taken part in over 500 radio broadcasts, and recorded many Talking Books.
-His autobiographies, A Moment Towards the End of the Play, and So You Want to be an Actor (co-written with his wife Prunella Scales), are published by Nick Hern Books.
+He has taken part in over 500 radio broadcasts and recorded many Talking Books.
+His autobiography, A Moment Towards the End of the Play, and So You Want to be an Actor (co- written with his wife Prunella Scales) are published by Nick Hern Books.

 He was made CBE in 1984, and is currently President of the London Academy of Music and Dramatic Art, and of the Society for Theatre Research.